linroger/Wealth-of-Nations/Financial Markets and Institutions/II. The Roles of Banks and Derivative Markets in Resolving Problems Inherent in Debt Contracts/Class 4- Restructuring Public Debt/Note On LBO Capital Structure Module Note.md

 Although the scale is significantly smaller,  bond issuance in Europe was following a similar pattern reaching $95 billion and over 350 different issues in 2012.

 High-yield bonds—commonly called "junk bonds"—are relatively risky instruments rated as noninvestment grade.
 Bonds can be placed through a public or private offering.
 Public placements are mostly used in large buyouts because they require a minimum size to justify the fixed costs,  which in the U.S. includes registration with the Securities and Exchange Commission (SEC).k.
 "Notes" and

 "bonds" are overall very similar fixed income instruments,  but notes are registered under the SEC Rule 415 ("the shelf registration"),  which means that several notes issues can be offered over time under the same prospectus.
 Consequently,  individual note issues tend to be smaller than bond issues.

 There are several characteristics that are specific to high-yield bonds.
 First,  bonds historically had a much wider investor base which includes retail investors.
 In contrast to loans,  all bonds are subject to the Securities Act of 1933.
 Thus,  firms issuing bonds have to comply with the Regulation Fair Disclosure ("Reg FD").
 This means that there can be no private exchange of information between the firm and the bond holders even when the placement was private.
 The public nature of the bonds impacts their covenant structure.
-In particular,  bond indentures typically only include incurrence covenants which are only tested when the issuer takes a particular action,  such as issuing new debt,  selling assets or completing a large acquisition.
+In particular,  bond indentures typically only include incurrence [[Class Slides 2 Discussion of Loan Covenants Vs. Bond Covenants|Covenants]] which are only tested when the issuer takes a particular action,  such as issuing new debt,  selling assets or completing a large acquisition.
 This is largely rooted in the fact that bonds are hard to renegotiate due to the costs of coordination among their investors and lack of additional information about the company.

 Bonds typically have longer maturity than leveraged loans,  with the average maturity around 8-10 years (as compared to 5-6 years for leveraged loans).
 In contrast to leveraged loans,  bonds are usually not callable for up to half of their term.
 Once they become callable,  the call premiums are levied.
 In terms of pricing,  high-yield bonds—and especially bonds offered through a public placement—tend to be standardized with a fixed cash coupon rate and bond repayment at the end of the maturity.